 So, I changed how I use the Paris Metro:

 - I used to sit on the jump seat by the door with my backpack or purse on my lap.
 After envisioning someone racing out the door and grabbing it, I never sit by the door.
-I either stand and slide my pack off one shoulder so it is right in front of me and secure under my arm or take a seat by the window
+I either stand and slide my pack off one shoulder so it is right in front of me and secure under my arm or I take a seat by the window

 - I never carry my wallet in an outer pocket and usually make sure it is buried deep in my bag.
 A pain when paying for things but highly inaccessible to thieves